rapidez/docs/src/2.x/packages/statamic.md

 route: '/brands/{slug}'
 ```

-For a "brand overview" page with all brands listed alphabetically, you can just create a normal page and use the "Brand overview" component.
+For a "brand overview" page with all brands listed alphabetically, you can just create a normal page from the control panel and use the "brand overview" component.

 ## Globals